 It's tempting to think that user stories are, simply put, software system requirements.
 But they're not.

-A key component of agile software development is putting people first, and user-stories put actual end users at the center of the conversation.
-Stories use non-technical language to provide context for the development team and their efforts.
-After reading a user story, the team knows why they are building what they're building and what value it creates.
+A key component of agile software development is putting people first, and a user story puts end users at the center of the conversation.
+These stories use non-technical language to provide context for the development team and their efforts.
+After reading a user story, the team knows why they are building, what they're building, and what value it creates.